Ninth variation of classical group characters of type A-D and Littlewood identities: Introduction

 All the aforementioned works take place in the type A. Recently Foley and King~\cite{2018a} introduced factorial analogues of the characters of the other classical Lie groups (see also Foley--King~\cite{2018b}, where they introduce factorial analogues of the type BCD Schur $Q$-functions).
 They define them deforming the respective Weyl character formulas: writing $\overline{x}_i$ for $x_i^{-1}$,

 Here $\so_\lambda \factorial{x}{c}{}$ is a deformation of an $\SO(2n + 1)$ character, while in the type D we work with the full orthogonal group $\O(2n)$, hence the notation $\o_\lambda \factorial{x}{c}{}$.
 Note that setting all $c_n = 0$ recovers the Weyl character formulas in types CBD.
 Foley and King derive flagged Jacobi--Trudi identities and combinatorial formulas for their factorial characters.
+Our primary aim is to construct unflagged versions of the Jacobi--Trudi identities in the factorial setting.